asurati/wip.src/content/post/2023-08-09-cpp-macro-replacement-page-182-example-3.md

     +-----
     | after arg-substitution
     v-----------
+    f(x * (y+1))
     F(x * (y+1))    <--- mark f for non-replacement
 ```

 Since `F` is marked for non-replacement, the token-sequence `(x * (y+1))` isn't
-considered to be a part of the invocation of the macro `f`.
+considered to be a part of an invocation of the macro `f`.
 The CPP moves ahead
 and reaches `x`.
 Although a macro named `x` is defined, undefined and then
-redefined, the definition that is active is the latest one defined lexically
+redefined, the definition that is active is the latest one lexically
 before the tokens currently being expanded.
-Accordingly, `x` is expanded to `2`
+Accordingly, `x` is expanded to
-, as shown below.
+`2`, as shown below.

 The identifier `x` is the name of an obj-like macro.
 It also doesn't match with
 the name of any active macro, as evident from the state of the